MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 - How are updates validated prior to deployment?
 - What is the update user experience on the device itself?

-If you have a device where disruption of the user experience isn't acceptable, you should consider limiting updates to only certain hours, disabling automatic updates, or deploying updates either manually or through a controlled 3rd party solution.
+If you have a device where disruption of the user experience isn't acceptable, you should:

+- Consider limiting updates to only certain hours
+- Consider disabling automatic updates
+- Consider deploying updates either manually or through a controlled third party solution.

 ### Limit reboots from updates